redstrate/redstrate.com/content/blog/akademy2024/index.md

 ![A picture of me hastily giving my presentation.](presentation.jpg)

 The results of my talk I think were really cool!
 Within the KDE community, there seems to be some interest in picking up Rust.
 Lots of KDE developers were in varying stages of Rust interest.
-No one told me how stupid it was to glue the two together, so the general vibe I think is "it's pretty neat, let's see how well this works."
-Unfortunately due to technical issues my talk was not recorded properly.
-A colleague recorded my talk on his phone, and will hand that over to the Akademy organizers soon.
-So please be patient, but [the slides are available online](https://conf.kde.org/event/6/contributions/203/attachments/133/169/akademy-2024-qt-rust.pdf) while you wait.
+No one told me how stupid it was to glue the two together, so the general vibe I think is "it's pretty neat, let's see how well this works." ~~Unfortunately due to technical issues my talk was not recorded properly.
+A colleague recorded my talk on his phone, and will hand that over to the Akademy organizers soon.~~

+The talk is now available on [PeerTube](https://tube.kockatoo.org/w/bdDAWwGXRyWmyVBn9mdbnP).
+[The slides are also available online](https://conf.kde.org/event/6/contributions/203/attachments/133/169/akademy-2024-qt-rust.pdf).

 Oh yeah, and the KDE goal I'm championing ["We care about your Input"](https://phabricator.kde.org/T17433) was selected!
 I'm pretty excited to keep hacking away on graphics tablets in KDE Plasma.
 Thanks to [NLnet](https://nlnet.nl/) for sponsoring us to work on that, along with Wayland accessibility improvements.